 - 1 3-inch piece Cinnamon stick

 - Leave but 1-2 tablespoons oil in the skillet or frying pan.
-Adjust the heat to low.
+Adjust the heat to medium.
 Saute the garlic, onion, ginger, star anise, cloves and cinnamon stick until aromatic.

 - Place the chicken pieces on the bottom of the slow cooker.
 Add the spices on top and then pour on the soy sauce mixture.

 - Cook on high for 3 hours or until chicken is tender.

 - Serve hot with some jasmine rice on the side and a little drizzle of the yummy sauce on top!

 Yield: Serves 4-6